| Project by Todd A. Clippinger | posted 973 days ago | 1137 views | 10 times favorited | 21 comments | ![]() |

-The design is from Pete Zuerner’s article in Fine Woodworking #161.
-The look is basically the same on mine, but the dimensions are different to accomodate the limited materials I had.
-Pete’s design captured my attention when I first saw it, and I always had it in the back of my mind that I would make one like it when I got the right materials.
+The design is from Pete Zuerner's article in Fine Woodworking #161.
+Pete's design captured my attention when I first saw it and I always had it in the back of my mind, thinking that I would make one like it when I got the right materials.

-I got this log of spalted, curly maple in Ohio that was just squared off.
-It had the pith in it and everything.
+While working in Ohio I got this log of spalted, curly maple that was 10' long , it had the pith in it and everything.
 When I took it to home to Montana, I had to resaw it in short order because it started to check and twist almost immediately.
-Our ambient humidity level runs about 15-25% in the summer here, compared to Ohio’s 95%.
+Our ambient humidity level runs about 15-25% in the summer compared to Ohio's 95%.
 (I strongly suggest a hygrometer in your shop and following the numbers.)

 I cut my veneer close to 1/8” thick and then finished cleaning it up in the sanding machine.
 Beautiful!
 I had in mind that the maple would go wonderfully with black walnut and I think that cherry would have worked too.